th3r00t/pyShelf/README.md

 the functionality required to organize and host all your local ebooks.

 I am open to and hoping for community help in the design and execution of this program.
+## Configuration
+All configuration is done in config.py.
+The only currently required configuration is to set book_path to the location of your books.
 ## Current Features
 Currently pyShelf will recursively scan your collection, extract and store some metadata in the sqlite database.